 Waivers are not insurance.
 It is a legal, compulsory agreement between the rental company and the renter which generally limits the claim against a renter in the event of loss of or damage to the vehicle.

-The two waiver options are:
+The three waiver options are:

 - Standard Waiver: the customer is responsible for a limited liability amount in case of damage or loss.
 As the cost for a daily standard waiver is lower the liability payable for any damage or loss is higher.